“Boho-chic B&B in historic Stari Grad; also available as a self-catering house rental for 10”

 - Just 4 cosy bedrooms plus one large suite, each with eclectic decor, combining antiques and retro design pieces

 - Stari Grad itself - unspoilt and peaceful, with excellent restaurants

 - Chris and Amanda create an unconventional atmosphere that's informal but intimate, refined but fun

-- Fantastic value, and rates include a generous breakfast: fruit smoothies, homemade croissants and more
+- Fantastic value, and rates include a generous breakfast: fruit smoothies, croissants and more

 - Tons to do on Hvar - hiking, cycling, sea swimming and wine tasting